 An invention has novelty if it is not found in the prior art search.
 It is new if it not disclosed in the prior art.
 In other words, it is new if it does not already exist anywhere in the world.
 The limitation on novelty is that the prior art has to disclose the same claims as the invention in order to make the invention not new.
 Importantly, meeting this criteria is possible while also determining that the invention is not non-obvious.

-Important Tip: Timing matters, if the invention has been disclosed to the public for more than one year without being claimed in a patent application, it may become its own prior art showing the invention is not new thus not patentable.
+Inventor Tip: Timing matters, if the invention has been disclosed to the public for more than one year without being claimed in a patent application, it may become its own prior art showing the invention is not new thus not patentable.
+Check out our patent dos and don’ts.

 What is Patentable Non-Obviousness?